Help us grow!

 We committed to providing programs that promote cross cultural competence, innovative scholarship, and enhance foreign language acquisition.
 Please consider supporting our mission to prepare the next generation of Averett global leaders.

 “My wife Joyce and I firmly believe the U.S. will need forward-thinking graduates who will be our future leaders. … We ask donors to think about the times they have traveled or studied abroad and the benefits that came to them from those experiences.
-Please consider an annual donation to the Diversity in Study Abroad Grant.”Dr. Larry Wilburn, inaugural donor, retired professor and former Director of Study Abroad at Averett University.
+Please consider an annual donation to the Diversity in Study Abroad Fund.”Dr. Larry Wilburn, inaugural donor, retired professor and former Director of Study Abroad at Averett University.